-Sriracha sauce production suspended due to climate crisis
+Sriracha hot sauce production suspended due to climate crisis

 “Unfortunately, this is out of our control and without this essential ingredient we are unable to produce any of our products,” the letter reads.

 Axios reports that the company has confirmed that its peppers come from Mexico.
-The publication notes that the country is currently going through drought conditions.
+The publication notes that Mexico is currently going through drought conditions.

 The company’s letter did not specify what “weather conditions” had caused the chili pepper shortage.